nickzoic/mpy-tut/tut/network.md

 2. Send some messages, and check they're arriving at the mosquitto subscriber

-3. Write a MQTT listener
+3. Write a MQTT subscriber which receives messages from the broker and does something interesting.
+You can either use mosquitto\_pub to send messages, or team up with someone else to communicate between your devices.